Got a question? We'd love to help!

 Do I need to file an annual report?

-This might sound like a pain that you want to just ignore.
-But, don’t do that!
 If you neglect to file an annual report, you won’t be able to raise future Regulation Crowdfunding rounds until you file the annual report.
 However, you may still raise funds from accredited investors only using Regulation D.

 Different companies have different reporting requirements:

-If your company was dissolved, if you’ve liquidated all your shares, or if you’ve repurchased all issued shares, you do not need to file an annual report.
+- If your company was dissolved, if you’ve liquidated all your shares, or if you’ve repurchased all issued shares, you do not need to file an annual report.

-If you have more than 300 shareholders but less than $10 million in assets, you need to file three annual reports before you are exempt.
+- If you have more than 300 shareholders but less than $10 million in assets, you need to file three annual reports before you are exempt.